LeanerCloud/AutoSpotting/TECHNICAL_DETAILS.md

 - The permissions are the minimal set required for it to work without the need of passing any explicit AWS credentials or access keys.
-- Some algorithm parameters can be configured using Lambda environment variables, based on some of the CloudFormation stack parameters.
+- Some algorithm parameters can be configured using Lambda environment variables, based on some of the stack parameters.
 - Contains a handler written in Golang, built using the [eawsy/aws-lambda-go](https://github.com/eawsy/aws-lambda-go) library, which implements a novel aproach that allows Golang code compiled natively to be